sSolsta/fancy-1.9-level-reuploader/README.md

 ## requirements

 ### python distribution (multi-platform)
-- [python](https://www.python.org/) (only tested with 3.8.10, will probably not work on earlier versions, if in doubt install the latest version)
+- [python](https://www.python.org/) (only tested with 3.8.10 and 3.11.1, will probably not work on earlier versions, if in doubt install the latest version)

 ### win64 distribution (windows)
 - a 64-bit version of windows (only tested with windows 10, no guarantee it will work on any earlier versions)